amsainju/AdrScripts/ReadMe.md

 # AdrParallelRunScript.sh
 It takes the number of processors as an argument and distributes each job in jobs.txt to different processors.
+Currently, it assumes each *.dat file as a seperate job.